-- Recruit and oversee a team of 15-20 diverse youth involved in The 84 Movement to serve on the SLT.
+- Oversee a team of 20 diverse youth involved in The 84 Movement to serve on the SLT.

-- Work individually with SLT youth to develop their leadership skills, provide college and career readiness support, and check in on academic progress.
+- Work individually with SLT high school aged youth to develop their leadership skills, provide college and career readiness support, and check in on academic progress.

 - Help youth apply for scholarship opportunities, other leadership or service opportunities, and college applications.

-- Design and implement at least one SLT retreat, and potentially another larger retreat, funding dependent.
+- Design and implement at least one SLT overnight retreat, and potentially another larger retreat, funding dependent.